 My work is complete in itself, simply by being there.

-In Japanese, we use the terms shōgyō mujō (諸行無常) (impermanence of all things) and engi (縁起) (dependent origination) to express the truth that all things are in flux and interconnected.
-I am not a Buddhist, yet these words, though rooted in Buddhism, point to a universal truth beyond religion.
+(諸行無常) (impermanence of all things) and engi (縁起) (dependent origination) to express the truth that all things are in flux and interconnected.
+I am not a Buddhist, yet these words, though rooted in Buddhism, they point to an understanding of existence that extends beyond religion.

 Existence becomes poetry, and language fades away.